FAQs - Do You Need a License to Do That? - Home Improvement Commission

 Do I need to hold an Maryland Home Improvement Commission (MHIC) license to install or clean carpets?
 I would also like to install some tile flooring.

 Installing carpet and carpet cleaning are not within the definition of "home improvement" so an MHIC license is not required.
-However, in order to install tile, wood, or other flooring, a home improvement contractor or subcontractor license is required.
+However, in order to install tile, wood, or other flooring, a home improvement contractor license is required.

 Central Vacuum System